devashishdxt/deli/deli/README.md

 # deli

-Deli is a convenience wrapper on `idb` create for easily creating and managing object stores in an indexed db on browsers using derive macros.
+Deli is a convenience wrapper on `idb` crate for easily creating and managing object stores in an indexed db on browsers using derive macros.

 ## Usage